truongpt/warm_up/README.md

 ## coding is fun
 ## problem solve
-> practice over and over, because the god doesn't give us the shortcut ^^.
+> Practice over and over, because the god doesn't give us the shortcut ^^.
 But it really is FUN.

 - leetcode: https://leetcode.com/truongpt/
 - SPOJ